-The Geospatial One-Stop initiative, one of the initiatives under the President's E-Government Strategy20, "provides federal and state agencies with single-point of access to map-related data enabling consolidation of redundant data."
-In fact, the vision for Geospatial One-Stop is much larger than that stated in the Strategy.
-Geospatial One-Stop has become the user interface to the National Spatial Data Clearinghouse and is serving as the register of datasets as defined above.
+Another component of the NSDI is Geospatial One-Stop (GOS), one of the initiatives under the President's E-Government Strategy.
+GOS "provides federal and state agencies with single-point of access to map-related data enabling consolidation of redundant data."
+It has become the user interface to the Clearinghouse and is serving as the register of datasets as defined above.
 Furthermore, it registers planned dataset acquisitions via its "marketplace" functionality, enabling users to coordinate and, potentially, share acquisition costs.
-The Geospatial One-Stop portal system has a registry (sometimes referred to as a catalog) that contains the metadata records for current datasets holding and planned dataset acquisitions.
-The Geospatial One-Stop portal system also provides "geospatial services", such as access to web-based mapping and data access for the datasets that it registers, via "common geographic protocols" adopted by the FGDC.
+The GOS portal system has a registry (sometimes referred to as a catalog) that contains the metadata records for current datasets holding and planned dataset acquisitions.
+The portal also provides "geospatial services", such as access to web-based mapping and data access for the datasets that it registers, via "common geographic protocols" adopted by the FGDC.

-The National Map is a program of the National Geospatial Programs Office (the same office that houses the FGDC and the Geospatial One-Stop Initiative) that is designed to contain much of the "framework" and other key content described in OMB Circular A-16.
-Specifically, it will contain the following (please see the Glossary in Appendix A to help with the terminology in the bullets below):
+The National Map is also a major federal part of NSDI.
+It contains much of the "framework" and other key content described in OMB Circular A-16.
+Specifically, it will contain the following: